wattfource/wizado-omarchy/README.md

 ## How It Works

-When you run `wizado` or press `Super + Shift + S`:
+When you press `Super + Shift + S`:

+1. Switches to workspace 10
+2. Opens Wizado TUI menu (floating terminal)
+3. From the menu, select "Launch Steam" to start gaming

+When Steam launches (`wizado` command):

 1. Validates your license (HMAC-signed, machine-bound)
 2. Collects system information for optimal configuration
 3. Activates GameMode (if installed) for CPU/GPU optimizations
-4. Finds an empty workspace (or uses workspace 10)
-5. Stops hypridle to prevent screen blanking
+4. Stops hypridle to prevent screen blanking
-6. Switches to that workspace
-7. Launches gamescope + Steam in fullscreen
+5. Launches gamescope + Steam in Big Picture mode
-8. Logs session data for diagnostics
+6. Logs session data for diagnostics
-9. When you exit Steam, returns to your original workspace
+7. When you exit Steam, returns to your original workspace
-10. Deactivates GameMode and restarts hypridle
+8. Deactivates GameMode and restarts hypridle

 ## System Detection